mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_github_2_collaboration.md

 Each of you will use ***IDLE*** and create a file called either **adas_code.py** or **babbages_code.py** and in those file, put one function called *read_data* and *statistics*, respectively.
 You can figure out what these functions do from the Notebook description.

+Get it working!

+If you find problems with each others code, put in a bug report and make sure those reports are closed out when the bug is fixed.

+## Next step...

+If you get this working, check with your instructor for a new data file.

+Run over the new data file and make a histogram of the grades in the Notebook.